-Check out the latest in SPS, AIP and Student Publications:
+Check out the latest in Scientific Student Publications from SPS and AIP!

 - SPS Observer

-In the winter issue of The SPS Observer
+In the Summer issue of The SPS Observer

 New Paper Published in JURP